orix-software/orix-software.github.io/docs/developer_manual/index.md

 # Installation for developpers

-There is two way to develop : Oricutron and cross dev with test on real computer
+There is two ways to develop : Oricutron and cross dev with test on real computer

-## Step 1 : Download the oricutron archive with all things set :
+## Step 1 : Download the oricutron archive with all things set:

 [oricutron_twilighte_board_for_projects.zip](oricutron_twilighte_board_for_projects.zip)